Academic Policies

 Meeting in Department

-The Department Chair or his/her departmental faculty designee shall meet with the student against whom a complaint has been filed, describe the complaint, and offer the student an opportunity to respond.
+The Department Chair or their departmental faculty designee shall meet with the student against whom a complaint has been filed, describe the complaint, and offer the student an opportunity to respond.
 The student shall be informed of their right to accept or reject a departmental resolution.
 After considering all relevant information, the Department Chair may inform the student of the terms, including where appropriate the imposition of a sanction upon which the Department is willing to resolve the matter.
 Where the student agrees in writing to the terms of a departmental resolution, a binding consensual resolution shall exist between GSAS and the student.
 Where the Chair is unable to resolve the complaint by consensual resolution, the Chair shall forward the complaint to the Assistant Dean for Academic Affairs, in which case the following procedures will apply if the student is a GSAS student or if the student is not a GSAS student.

 Referral of the Complaint to the FAS Committee on Student Discipline